Someone’s late for a meeting.

 You’ll never hit inbox zero if you still have emails in there.
 Remember those random emails you starred or marked as important, but you totally forgot?
 (What?
 Bills are due…again?)
 Anyway, take a few minutes and clean out your email inbox.

 Just because you currently have a few extra minutes doesn’t mean that your colleagues aren’t working.
 So if you’re looking for something to do or pitch in, check your tasks in your project management software.
 With ClickUp, we send you notifications when new work needs your attention.
 How convenient.

 10. Take a Walk

 Yes, move a little, especially if you’re in a deskbound job.
 It can help your motivation, enthusiasm and relieve stress even if you’re not at your top physical peak.
-When comparing days that people walk at lunch versus when they don’t, there’s a huge difference in mood and focus.
+When comparing days that people walk during their lunch break versus when they don’t, there’s a huge difference in mood and focus.
 Here’s a very official article that explains it all if you’re not convinced.
 My favorite is to walk to the nearby pharmacy, convenience store or grocery store to buy candy bars…which kind of eliminates any of the health benefits.
 Whatever, just make sure you exercise and move around.

 11. Organize Your Desk and Declutter